Terms and Conditions for Diploma in Dental Nursing

 Refunds and Pregnancy

-Where a candidate falls pregnant within 1 calendar month of the first lesson and this has been declared after the 7 day cooling off period Harriet Ellis Training & Recruitment Group will refund 50% of any monies that have been paid up to the date of declaration of pregnancy to Harriet Ellis Training & Recruitment Group.
+Where a candidate falls pregnant within 1 calendar month of the first lesson and this has been declared after the 7 day cooling off period Harriet Ellis Training Solutions will refund 50% of any monies that have been paid up to the date of declaration of pregnancy to Harriet Ellis Training Solutions.
 Where a candidate falls pregnant within 3 months after attending the first scheduled lesson no refund will be given but the candidate will be given the choice of either completing the current course or be moved to a course at a later date.
 The candidate’s decision to move must be given within 7 days of the declaration.

 Cases of pregnancy are to be supported proof in the form of a letter from the candidates GP before any move or refund is given.